Leverage your social following and work with well-known companies.

 Free supplies can only buy so much from an influencer.
 Your following has a value and sometimes a free product isn’t enough.
 I’ll go over actually getting paid to promote products in a bit.

 Whenever a company approaches me, I tell them all the same thing: I’d be more than happy to try your product.
-If I love it, I can share on social media as I see fit.
-If I don’t like it, I simply won’t say anything.
+If I love it, I can share it on social media as I see fit and if I don’t like it, I simply won’t say anything.
 If you want control over any part of the post, then you must pay for a sponsored post.

 Companies weigh the cost of paying for advertisements against the cost of free products for influencers.
 Learn how to establish the value of your posts vs. promotions.